Board of Directors

 Jaynee Licht Luntz

-With over twenty-five years of experience in retail management in the fields of children's apparel, jewelry, high fashion and special gift accessories, Jaynee brings a special understanding of people and their families to the Foundation.
+With over thirty years of experience in retail management in the fields of children's apparel, jewelry, high fashion and special gift accessories, Jaynee brings a special understanding of people and their families to the Foundation.
 Throughout her career, she has worked with and been a strong supporter of non-profit organizations, including: American Heart Association, Hospice, American Red Cross, Planned Parenthood and March of Dimes.

 James B. Eichberg